How Much Does It Cost to Restring a Guitar?

 Cost Breakdown

 Opting for professional restringing will incur a higher cost compared to doing it yourself.
-The price can range from $20 to $60, which usually includes the cost of new strings.
+The price can range from $20 to $60, which usually includes the new strings as well.

 What’s Included in the Service